kerinin/daggregator/README.md

 Daggregator uses two objects, `node` and `flow`.
 Nodes represent arbitrary sets of data.
 The data in nodes is aggregated on other nodes by defining flows between them.
-Each node stores a set of key/value pairs; values must be numeric.
+Each node stores a set of key/value pairs.
+Two types of keys can be defined; numeric keys and text keys.

 Flows are defined between a source and target node.
 Data defined on 'upstream' nodes is aggregated on 'downstream' nodes ('upstream'